 Is secular globalism a dying ideology?
 If so, what will replace it?

-Those questions were posed to the Patrick Henry College student body as a part of its Faith & Reason lecture earlier today.
+Those questions were posed to the Patrick Henry College student body as a part of its Faith & Reason lecture on February 9, within the broader context of the Classical Liberal Arts.

 Once a semester, Patrick Henry College students and faculty take a break from classes to come together as an academic community and reflect on important insights of Christian scholarship.
 Student and faculty listen to and discuss an important topic (such as economics, postmodernism, and many others), and this year’s message was titled “The Restoration of Man?
 C.S.
 Lewis, Globalism, and the Triumph of Tradition.”